 You cannot equate theological knowledge with a level of maturity.
 Tripp tells the story of how he could have been more loving towards his wife as she dealt with a serious medical condition.
 Now, theologically speaking he knew the right answers on how to treat her during her time of need.
 But practically speaking, he didn’t live in a spiritually mature way in that instance with his wife.

-Spiritual maturity is knowing God’s Word and doing God’s Word
+Spiritual Maturity Is Knowing God’s Word and Doing God’s Word

 Hearing and doing what we know is a sign of spiritual maturity.
-Knowledge of God’s Word is important but it is only half of the equation.
+Knowledge of God’s word is important but it is only half of the equation.
 The other half is doing what you know.
-You have heard the quote, “Most Christians are educated far beyond their level of obedience.”
+You may have heard the quote, “Most Christians are educated far beyond their level of obedience.”
 Listen to what James tells us,

 James 1:25 (ESV) But the one who looks into the perfect law, the law of liberty, and perseveres, being no hearer who forgets but a doer who acts, he will be blessed in his doing.